datalust/superpower/README.md

 Benchmarks and results are included in the repository.

+**Tips:** if you find you need more throughput: 1) consider a hand-written tokenizer, and 2) avoid the use of LINQ comprehensions and instead use chained combinators like `Then()` and especially `IgnoreThen()` - these allocate fewer delegates (closures) during parsing.

 ### Examples

 Superpower is introduced, with a worked example, in [this blog post](https://nblumhardt.com/2016/09/superpower/).